tschm/cvxbook_additional_exercises/README.md

 # cvxbook_additional_exercises

-This repo contain additional exercises and data files in Python, Julia, and Matlab for Stanford [EE364a, Convex Optimization](https://web.stanford.edu/class/ee364a/), that do not appear in the book [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/).
+This repo contains additional exercises and data files in Python, Julia, and Matlab for Stanford [EE364a, Convex Optimization](https://web.stanford.edu/class/ee364a/), that do not appear in the book [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/).